 7 awesome Lightroom tricks you need to know

-Post processing is an important element in photography and as a photographer you most likely have come across Adobe Lightroom.
+Post-processing is an important element in photography and as a photographer, you most likely have come across Adobe Lightroom.
 I am using this amazing tool for quite some time now but believe it or not I only recently discovered some outstanding functionality.
-I therefore am more than happy to share 7 awesome Lightroom tricks you need to know.
-In case you want to dive straight into the video use the following link.
+I, therefore, am more than happy to share 7 awesome Lightroom tricks you need to know.
+In case you want to dive straight into the video using the following link.

 Table of content

 - Quick collections

 - Reset adjustment sliders